 As we mentioned at the start of this review, the Delonghi Eletta ECAM44.660.B certainly isn’t a cheap bean-to-cup coffee machine (although it’s far from the priciest either).
 Despite this, we think it provides outstanding value for money if you enjoy cappuccino or latte.
 The automatic milk frother makes producing high-quality cappuccino far easier than manual frothers, and the customisation options are extensive.

-With that said, if you just want to drink espresso then the Eletta then a cheaper option may provide better value.
+With that said, if you just want to drink espresso then a cheaper option may provide better value.
+There’s also the ECAM 23.460 which has fewer features, but makes automatic cappuccino.

 What do Buyers Say?